For you impatient yet trusting types. For a longer version of this with links to all sorts of research, go to the Long Cat Food Guide.

 - Water content over 70% (yeah, this means wet food).

-- A dry matter protein content of more than 37% (yeah, this means wet food again, unless you have enough money to buy Innova EVO or Wellness Core).
+- A dry matter protein content of more than 37% (yeah, this means wet food again, unless you want to shell out for grain-free dry food).

 - Less than 10% calories from carbs whenever possible.